United States Post Office (North Tonawanda, New York)

 US Post Office—North Tonawanda is a historic post office building located at North Tonawanda in Niagara County, New York.
-It was designed and built in 1912, and is one of a number of post offices in New York State designed by the Office of the Supervising Architect of the Treasury Department, Oscar Wenderoth.
+It was designed and built in 1912, and is one of the number of post offices in New York State designed by the Office of the Supervising Architect of the Treasury Department, Oscar Wenderoth.
 The two story building is in the Classical Revival style and features a colossal central portico with two pairs of coupled columns resting on granite pedestals and an elegant domed cupola.

 It was listed on the National Register of Historic Places in 1989.